On the Blackbody Spectrum of Kilonovae: Derivation of the Modified Blackbody

+Lastly, as deliberated in Sec. \ref{sec:temp_travel} for a spherical photosphere expanding with a velocity, $\beta$, the surface of equal arrival time is $R_{\rm ph}(\mu) = R_{\rm ph} ((1-\beta)/(1-\beta \mu))$, where the geometrical factor in parenthesis accounts for light arriving from the limb having been emitted relatively earlier than from the front, when the photosphere had a smaller surface area \citep{Rees1967}.

-Inserting the integral identities in Eq. \ref{eq:generic} yields the functional form for the specific luminosity:
+Inserting these identities in Eq. \ref{eq:generic} yields the functional form for the specific luminosity:

-where we have first evaluated the integral over $dA$ and $d\phi$, then written the full projection-dependent blackbody for each surface element, and finally introduced the wavelength-dependent correction, $f(\beta, \lambda)$, to the spectral shape from relativistic and time-delay corrections.
+where we have first inserted the equal arrival time surface of a spherical expansion at constant velocity, then written the full projection-dependent blackbody for each surface element, and finally introduced the wavelength-dependent correction, $f(\beta, \lambda)$, to the spectral shape from relativistic and time-delay corrections.
 If the wavelength-dependence is small, $f(\beta,\lambda) \approx f(\beta)$, then the luminosity-weighted spectrum remains largely well-described by a single blackbody.

-One can, without loss of generality, include the time-delay effect of the receding velocity by inserting $\beta(t)$ in Eq. \ref{eq:final}.
+While Eq. \ref{eq:final} assumes a spherical expansion with a constant speed, Eq. \ref{eq:generic} remains more generalizable as one can invoke any axially-symmetric geometry and any prescription of velocity.
+For example, one can include the time-delay effect of the receding velocity by including $\beta(t)$ in the expressions for the time-delay, $t(\mu,t_{obs})$ and the photospheric radii, $R(\mu,t_{obs})$.
+While the analytical prescription for an arbitrary geometry can quickly become protracted, it remains straightforward to numerically compute the relevant time-delay and emitting areas for any perturbations of the geometrical shape.
+That is given any prescribed geometry, one determines the surface-coordinates as seen by an observer by computing the radius, $R(\mu,t_{obs})$, where the photospheric surface intersects with the equal arrival time surface.